Buffers#

 pointer must point to at least N bytes of memory where N is

-sizeof(T) * bufferRange.size()
+sizeof(T) * bufferRange.size().

-is permitted to be a null pointer.
+If N is zero, hostData is permitted to be a null pointer.

 Constructors 1-2